 Approximately how much for the mulcher you’re looking at versus approximately how much will you spend on mulch this year?

-In spring we got a single axle dump truck load of wood chip mulch.
+For our first load of garden mulch a few years ago, we bought a single axle dump truck load of wood chip mulch.
 That was before we figured out we should call our own tree trimmer to get it for free!
 That load was $93 for approximately 9 yards of mulch, so rounding it at $10 /yd (for simpler calculations), to cover around 2,700 square feet.
 This should last us until next season.

 If you mainly have grass and leaves, the smaller versions should suffice, or you can just use your mower attachments.
 If you have a lot of wood like we do being mostly in the woods, you’ll need a mid-to-high end model.